dekoza/mtgpl/CMR.rst

 :mtgtip:`Brinelin, the Moon Kraken<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/b/4b063dfd-5a80-48c9-8f7b-48d21a129a76.jpg?1608909132|https://scryfall.com/card/cmr/60/brinelin-the-moon-kraken?utm_source=api>`
-   When Brinelin, the Moon Kraken enters the battlefield or whenever you cast a spell with converted mana cost 6 or greater, you may return target nonland permanent to its owner's hand.
+   When Brinelin, the Moon Kraken enters the battlefield or whenever you cast a spell with mana value 6 or greater, you may return target nonland permanent to its owner's hand.

    Partner (You can have two commanders if both have partner.)